mobahug/Docker-1_42/README.md

 The project first part we going through on the basic concepts of docker and how it's working.
 How volumes working, how to create networks.
 Introducing basic docker commands, what during the project will use a lot.
-Running 1 line commands and make via that containers, hosting wordpress, pypadmin pages.
+Running one line commands and make via that containers, hosting wordpress, pypadmin pages.
 Creating Virtual machine and local machine manager-worker connection.
 So going through how docker's container management working.
 Making via management different type of services in a very funny cool way.

 ## V.2 Part 2